 Andesite CMA Igneous, volcanic rock, of intermediate composition.
 Coastal Marine Area defined in the RCP as the area of the foreshore and seabed: (a) of which the seaward boundary is the outer limits of the territorial sea; (b) of which the landward boundary is the line of mean high water springs, except that where the line crosses a river, the landward boundary at that point shall be whichever is the lesser of: (i) one kilometre upstream from the mouth of the river; or (ii) the point upstream that is calculated by multiplying the width of the river mouth by 5.
 Incident An event that is alleged or is found to have occurred that may have actual or potential environmental consequences or may involve non-compliance with a consent or rule in a regional plan.
 Registration of an incident by the Council does not automatically mean such an outcome had actually occurred.
+Incident register Contains a list of events recorded by the Council on the basis that they may have the potential or actual environmental consequences that may represent a breach of a consent or provision in a Regional Plan.
 Intervention Action/s taken by Council to instruct or direct actions be taken to avoid or reduce the likelihood of an incident occurring.
 Investigation Action taken by Council to establish what were the circumstances/ events surrounding an incident including any allegations of an incident.
 Lithology The scientific study of rocks.
 MLWS Mean low water springs, the lowest of the low tides.
 Mole A massive structure, usually of stone, used as a pier, jetty, breakwater, or junction between places separated by water.
 RCP Regional Coastal Plan for Taranaki 1997.
 Resource consent Refer Section 87 of the RMA.
 Resource consents include land use consents (Sections 9 and 13 of the RMA), coastal permits (Sections 12, 14 and 15), water permits (Section 14) and discharge permits (Section 15).
 Revetment Structures placed on banks or cliffs in such a way as to absorb the energy of incoming water.
-Rip rap RMA IR A type of revetment style using loose but interlocked boulders.
-Resource Management Act 1991 and subsequent amendments Incident Register - contains a list of events recorded by the Council on the basis that they may have the potential or actual environmental consequences that may represent a breach of a consent or provision in a Regional Plan.
+Rip rap RMA A type of revetment style using loose but interlocked boulders.
+Resource Management Act 1991 and subsequent amendments